 Preheat your oven to 425 degrees.
 If you are cooking your pizza on a sheet pan, add that to the oven to preheat!

 Whatever your toppings, have them all chopped up and ready before you work your dough.
 Lightly dust your CLEAN countertop with flour to prevent the dough from sticking.
 Work it in all directions, sometimes picking it up to stretch with your hands, until it has reached your desired size.
 With your provided dough, if it stretches to 12" in diameter, you will have crust of average thickness.
 Smaller will yield a 'deep-dish' crust and bigger will yield a thinner crust.
+With two balls of dough you can easily make 4 decent sized pizzas.

 Add 3-4 Tablespoons of marinara and spread evenly around the pizza, leaving a 1" border.
 Next goes the cheese, followed by your toppings.
 Being VERY careful, remove your hot sheet pan from the oven.
 Add the pizza to the pan and back into the oven as quickly as possible.
 Bake at 425 until crust starts to crisp and cheese is bubbly.
 Once removed from the oven, top immediately with parmesan and basil.
 Allow to cool, slice and enjoy!